bei-zhou/neutrino-W-boson-and-trident-production/README.md

 **Others**:
 ``W``: W boson
 ``X``: the final-state of the nucleus part
-``tot``: means total cross section, which sums up all the three scattering regimes/components (coherent, diffractive, and inelastic regimes; see the references papers above for details).
+``tot``: means total cross section, which sums up all the three scattering regimes/components (coherent component, diffractive component for proton and neutron, and inelastic component for proton and neutron; see the references papers above for details).
 Therefore, for example, ``nue_H2O_TO_e_W_X_tot.txt`` is for the channel ``\nu_e  H_2O -> e^-  W^+  X`` or ``\bar{\nu}_e  H_2O -> e^+  W^-  X``.
 Neutrino- and antineutrino-induced channels have the same cross sections.
 See the references papers above for details.